 Chest pain is one of the most feared symptoms, and people immediately think in a heart attack.
 Most people have a broad understanding about how patients perceive heart attacks, and they still take a very long time in calling a doctor or reaching the emergency room, usually about 2 or 3 hours.
 That is because people often misunderstand a few details about heart attack and they are not quite sure whether or not they should look for medical attention.
 Additionally, not all patients feel the same, and many cases of heart attack go unnoticed for a very long time.

 The clinical name of a heart attack is myocardial infarction.
 It is caused by a sudden and unexpected interruption of the blood flow to the cardiac muscle.
-It is usually associated with atherosclerosis of the coronary arteries and certain heart symptoms enclosed in a clinical entity called coronary syndrome.
+It is usually associated with atherosclerosis of the coronary arteries and certain heart symptoms enclosed in a clinical entity called a coronary syndrome.
 In most cases, patients are aware of a heart condition and may have had symptoms previously, but sometimes it is entirely unexpected with no warning signs or symptoms.